DhruvSrikanth/DhruvSrikanth/README.md

 <div style="padding: 20px;">
     <p style="font-size: 16px;">
-        I am a researcher at <a href="https://www.weco.ai">Weco AI</a>, a startup in London building for devs.
-Previously I spent time at the <a href="https://autonlab.org">Auton Lab</a> at the <a href="">Robotics Institute</a> at <a href="">CMU</a>, where I worked on deep learning and algorithms for computer vision, robotics and time-series.
-Previously, I've worked on deep learning and algorithms for fairness, robustness and generalization in computer vision and 2D-3D single and multi-view reconstruction.
-I've spent some time doing applied machine learning and deep learning research at a few startups, GE Healthcare and GE Aerospace.
+        I'm a researcher at <a href="https://www.weco.ai">Weco AI</a>, building LLM and VLM agents for code generation and problem solving.
+Previously I spent time at the <a href="https://autonlab.org">Auton Lab</a> at the <a href="">Robotics Institute</a> at <a href="">CMU</a>, where I worked on deep learning algorithms for vision, robotics and time-series.
+I also spend my free time working on AI safety, specifically alignment and fairness in computer vision.
+Prior to this, I worked on efficient deep learning for 2D-3D single-view reconstruction.
+In the past, I've spent some time doing applied machine learning and deep learning research at a few startups and large companies.
     </p>
     <p style="font-size: 16px;">
         Apart from AI research, I enjoy high-performance computing and all the kernel/thread/cluster programming (debugging lol) that comes with it.
 I've made a few games, simulations, and systems.